 - Best for simplicity: Cat Mate Elite Microchip Cat Flap with timer control

-- Best for energy efficiency: Petsafe Microchip Activated Cat Flap
+- Best energy-efficient automated cat flap: Petsafe Microchip Activated Cat Flap

 Cat Mate 360W Microchip Cat Flap